brannondorsey/ProbeKit/README.md

 ## Download and Install

+**Note (August, 2017): This project is no longer mainatined**.
+We are hoping to do a significant overhaul/rewrite in the coming months, but for the moment, treat this software as increadibly unstable.
+I haven't run the code in years, and while some folks have recently been able to get up and running with it on linux only, your mileage may vary.
+We appreciate your interest, but we cannot provide support at this time.
+Here be dragons.

 The latest version of Probe Kit can be downloaded from the [project website](http://probekit.io) or from this GitHub [releases page](https://github.com/brannondorsey/ProbeKit/releases).
 Once you've downloaded Probe Kit, pick an install method that works best for you (see below).

 Currently Probe Kit is supported on OS X and Linux only.